lab1092/blender-manual_ja/manual/render/introduction.rst

 so be prepared to do many test renderings.
 This section describes the options and settings for the rendering process that will result in the desired image quality.

-Blender has in internal render engine that it uses.
+Blender has an internal render engine that it uses.
 This is a fast renderer, and can produce nice results if fine tuned.
 There are several other external renderers that can be loaded, which offer more advanced rendering tools.